-To disentangle the relation and identity information in relation-specific images $x$, we utilize off-the-shelf identity inject methods from state-of-the-art customized model MS-Diffusion \citep{ms-diffusion}.
-Specifically, we utilize parallel cross-attention layers to process the $c_i$ and $c_t$, the identity information in $c_i$ facilitates the model to focus on relation information in $x$ and $c_t$ during fine-tuning.
-We formulate the parallel cross-attention layers:
+To balance \( c_i \) and \( c_t \) while enhancing relation learning, we decouple the identity information and relationships in \( x_k \).
+Specifically, we leverage an off-the-shelf ID extractor from the state-of-the-art customized model~\cite{ms-diffusion}.
+The identity information in \( c_i \) enables the model to focus on the relationship information in \( x_k \) and \( c_t \) during relation learning.
+To achieve this, we employ parallel cross-attention layers to process \( c_i \) and \( c_t \), which can be formulated as:

-where $Q = W_q h$, $K_i = W_{k_i} c_i$, $V_i = W_{v_i} c_i$, $K_t = W_{k_t} c_t$, $V_t = W_{v_t} c_t$, and $\gamma$ is a hyperparameter for scaling features from $c_i$.
+where $Q = W_q h$, $K_i = W_{k_i} c_i$, $V_i = W_{v_i} c_i$, $K_t = W_{k_t} c_t$, $V_t = W_{v_t} c_t$, and $\gamma$ is a hyperparameter for scaling control from $c_i$.
 For clarity, we omit the final linear layer $W_{out}$.
-The predicate relation information mainly depends on text prompts.
-Therefore, we inject LoRA layers in all of the $W_q$, $W_{k_t}$, $W_{v_t}$, and $W_{out}$ to encourage the model to pay more attention to the predicate relation in $c_t$.
+The relation information mainly depends on text prompts.
+Therefore, we inject LoRA layers in all of the $W_q$, $W_{k_t}$, $W_{v_t}$, and $W_{out}$ to encourage the model to pay more attention to the relationship in $c_t$.
 We freeze all other parameters during fine-tuning.
-The required additional storage space for LoRA weights is only 13MB.
-As shown in Fig.\ref{fig:abl_data}, benefited from the disentangled identity information in $c_i$, the LoRA weights effectively capture the predicate relation in $x$ and $c_t$, accurately generating the corresponding images.
-Notably, after fine-tuning, our RelationLoRA can also be directly integrated into SDXL~\citep{sdxl}, effectively enabling the model to address the relation inversion task.
-The extensive results are presented in the appendix (Fig.~\ref{fig:append_relation_inversion}).
+As shown in Fig.~\ref{fig:abl_data}, benefiting from the decoupled identity information in $c_i$, our method effectively captures the relationship in $x_k$ and $c_t$, accurately generating the corresponding images.
+Notably, after fine-tuning, our method can also be directly integrated into SDXL~\cite{sdxl}, effectively enabling the model to address the relation-aware generation task.
+The extensive results are presented in the Supplementary Material (SM).